britram/rains-prototype/draft-trammell-rains-protocol.md

 An extrakey (12) object contains a public key used to generate signatures on assertions in a named zone outside of the normal delegation chain.
-It is identical in structure to a delegation object, as defined in {{cbor- signature}}.
+It is represented as an N-element array, where the second element is a signature algorithm identifier, and the third element is keyspace identifier, as in
+{{cbor-signature}}.
+Additional elements are as defined in {{cbor-signature}} for the given algorithm identifier.
 An extrakey may be matched with a public key obtained through other means for additional authentication of an assertion.
-Extrakeys are different from delegation keys in that they may not be used in the delegation
-chain: an extrakey signature is valid only on assertions of object types other than delegation.
+Extrakeys are different from delegation keys in that they may not be used in the delegation chain: an extrakey signature is valid only on assertions of object types other than delegation.

 ### Certificate information format {#cbor-certinfo}